 He asked me: Son of man, can these bones come to life?
 I answered, “Lord GOD, you alone know that.”
 Ezekiel 37:3

 Those who live in drought, live with dryness.
-Dryness will eventually drain out of us the much needed moisture for a healthy life.
-We can survive many days without food, but we cannot survive long without water.
+Dryness will eventually drain out of us the much-needed moisture for a healthy life.
+We can survive for many days without food, but we cannot survive long without water.
 For that reason, dryness becomes a great metaphor for our human and spiritual life.

 People who are dry of human kindness and compassion and affection are people who come across as unfriendly and unwelcoming.
 They seem to lack the grace that the waters of Baptism give us They seem to be people who are devoid of life, meaningful relationships and humanity.
 They seem to be like the walking dead.

 So many saints, from our Founder, St. Paul of the Cross to Blessed Teresa of Calcutta, have confessed many years of spiritual dryness.
 Not just one or two times a year, but 30 or 40 years at a time.